If you’re looking for the ultimate bucket list destination, look no farther than Costa Rica!

 If you’d prefer things to be a little quieter, you can always visit just after the rainy season, in June and July.
 The crowds will be thinner, but be prepared for the occasional rainstorm to pass through.

-15 Epic Activities to Cross off Your Costa Rica Bucket List
+15 Activities that Take Priority on Your Costa Rica “To-Do” List

 There aren’t many places in the world that offer the variety of activities available in Costa Rica, all bundled up in one compact package.